Stryars/simple-xquest/README.md

 Thus, the installation and use of xQuest/xProphet is greatly simplified for command line beginners.

+Currently, the -x (launching xQuest) and -p (launching xProphet) aurgments are unreliable and should not be used.
+Apache 2 configuration, directory structure creation and xQuest/xProphet installation should work fine.

 ## Prerequisites

 This script runs on Ubuntu 18.04 LTS.
 All dependencies for xQuest/xProphet can be installed through the script.